kodecocodes/ideas/articles/ios_article_ideas.md

 - [ ] You don't understand ML, so don't pretend you do.
 - [ ] The return of springs and struts
 - [ ] Where have all the indies gone?
+- [ ] Life of a Digital Nomad in Seattle